Global Agenda Council on Governance for Sustainability 2012-2014

 “Governments must define the goals, policies and laws needed to move towards sustainable development.”

 During the next year, the Council will continue to circulate best practices of bottom-up dynamics for sustainable development, conceptualize new governance models for sustainability, and promote understanding and leadership to enable the necessary shifts in governance.
 The idea is to stimulate wider debate by examining ways to articulate a new kind of possible global architecture for sustainability governance that reflects multilateral and multidimensional attributes.
-At the same time, the Council will continue its efforts to highlight successful partnerships through the Green Lights reports and will contribute via the task force to the post-2015 development agenda.
+At the same time, the Council will continue its efforts to highlight successful partnerships through the Green Lights reports, and will contribute through the task force to the post-2015 development agenda.
+Building on this experience, the Council aims to develop practical recommendations to guide andadd input to the official process working towards developing a new Climate Change Agreement to be negotiated by 2015.

 To get involved please contact